Investigate changes in Git repository

-- Select the required file in any view (in the Project tool window, in the editor, in the Local Changes tab of the Version Control tool window, etc.).
+Select the required file in any view (in the Project tool window, in the editor, in the Local Changes view, and so on).

-- Select Git | Show History from the main VCS menu or from the context menu of the selection.
-The History tab is added to the Version Control tool window showing the history for the selected file and allowing you to review and compare its revisions.
+Select Git | Show History from the main VCS menu or from the context menu of the selection.
+The History tab is added to the Git tool window showing the history for the selected file and allowing you to review and compare its revisions.

-- To identify which changes were introduced in a specific revision, select it in the list and press ⌘D or click the button on the toolbar.
-The Differences Viewer will open showing what has changed in this file revision:
+To view the diff of the whole file in the dedicated diff viewer, select it in the list and press Ctrl+D or click the button on the toolbar.
+The Differences Viewer will open showing what has changed in this revision.

-- Open the Version Control tool window (N/A) and switch to the Log tab.
+Open the Git tool window Alt+9 and switch to the Log tab.

-- Click the button on the toolbar.
+Click the button on the toolbar.